What Is Computer-Aided Design (CAD) Software? Use Cases, Pros And Cons

 At SFG20, the industry standard for building maintenance specification, we're committed to empowering you with the tools and knowledge you need to achieve building safety and facilities excellence.

-If you’re considering adding CAD to your toolbox, read on to understand the applications, pros and cons, alongside how CAD differs from its close counterpart BIM (Building Information Modeling) and more.
+If you’re considering adding CAD to your toolbox, read on to understand the applications, pros and cons, alongside how CAD differs from its close counterpart BIM (Building Information Modelling) and more.

 What Is Computer-Aided Design (CAD), And What Is It Used For?